alalUDDIN123/javaScript/Readme.md

 2. **`What are the data types in JavaScript?`**

-   - `Definition:` It describe the different kinds of data that can be stored in variables.
+   - `Definition:` Data types are basically diffrent kinds of data that can be stored in variables.

    - `Use case:` Data types are used to represent different kinds of values in JavaScript programs.